Grsmto/simplebar/README.md

 #### classNames

-It is possible to specify css classes to change the design of the scrollbar.
+It is possible to change the default class names that SimpleBar uses.
 To get your own styles to work refer to `simplebar.css` to get an idea how to setup your css.

 - `content` represents the wrapper for the content being scrolled.
 - `scrollContent` represents the container containing elements being scrolled.